filipsPL/autowx2/README.md

 - [radiosonde_auto_rx](https://github.com/projecthorus/radiosonde_auto_rx/wiki) - Radiosonde monitoring

-# hardware requirements
+# Hardware requirements

 - usb dvbt dongle, like RTL2832 DVB-T tuner
 - antenna good enough to capture the signal of your interest.
 For antenna dedicated for capturing NOAAs telemetry, see a [simple 137 MHz V-Dipole](https://www.rtl-sdr.com/simple-noaameteor-weather-satellite-antenna-137-mhz-v-dipole/), for example.
 If you want to use the script _also_ for other applications (capturing APRS signals, using `dump1090` for tracking airplanes), any broadband antenna should be good.

-# system requirements
+# System requirements

 - python 2.7 and bash (sh, csh will be also OK)
 - installed and working DVB-T dongle; to make this long story short: